Blog

 It is important to highlight that the common denominator for those who would be considered victims under this law is that the victim has some sort of relationship with the perpetrator.
 This is a unique and essential requisite in determining whether the case will be considered as a violation of R.A.
 9262.

 An interesting question would be, is violence against women and their children committed by men alone?
 A perusal of the definition shows that the act may be committed by “any person“.
 There is no distinction as to whether this person is a male or female.
 It is therefore submitted that even a female may commit acts of violence against women and their children as long as the perpetrator had a dating or sexual relationship with the victim.
+For a more detailed discussion of the specific acts covered by the law, readers may refer to our article on what constitutes violence against women and their children under Philippine law.

 Section 7 of R.A.
 9262 provides that the Regional Trial Court designated as a Family Court shall have original and exclusive jurisdiction over cases of violence against women and their children under this law.
 In the absence of such court in the place where the offense was committed, the case shall be filed in the Regional Trial Court where the crime or any of its elements was committed at the option of the compliant.